Masks must be worn correctly, covering both the nose and mouth.

 It is mandatory to wear a mask in :

-- Enclosed and outdoor areas of facilities and establishments accessible to the public, including stations, bus and tram stops;
+- Enclosed and outdoor areas of facilities and establishments open to the public, including stations, bus and tram stops;

 - Public transport vehicles (trains, buses, trams, boats, etc.);

-- Busy areas in urban centres or villages where pedestrians are in circulation.
-As of 28th November, Communes will define the zones and times during which this obligation applies.
+- Busy areas in urban centres or villages where pedestrians move about.
+As of 28th November, the communes will define the zones and times during which this obligation applies.
 The State Council may decide to impose the wearing of masks in other areas.

 Prohibition of access :

 - Access to any facilities, establishments, events and other places open to the public, including public transport vehicles, may be prohibited by any person in charge, such as an operator, driver or organiser, to any person who does not comply with the health measures designed to combat the coronavirus.

 The following people are not obliged to wear a mask :